nilarmyint00/Atrocious_Mirror_Bot/README.md

 HEROKU_APP_NAME = Your Heroku app name .
 Write yur app name that you already wrote in appname .

 BASE_URL_OF_BOT = Your herkou app url .
 Like [  https://1234.herokuapp.com  ] Here 1234 is heroku app name .
-On 1234 write heroku app name that you write [ HEROKU_APP_NAME ] config.
+On 1234 write your  heroku app name [ HEROKU_APP_NAME ] config.

 ✳ Index config.